jaimebw/tfm/data/README.md

 Further instruccions may be found inside the code.
 ## Final Datasets
 The fully joined datasets will be available for downlading in the next weeks.

+## Features of the data
+The extracted features of the data is available in features data